tpmatthes/scroll-reaction/README.md

 });

 // If you add, reorder or delete emitter or listener elements,
-// you should refresh the cache reaction.refresh();
+// you should refresh the cache. reaction.refresh();

 // If you add elements or change their height,
-// you should update the position and the status
+// you should update the position and the status.
-// Otherwise they will update when the next scroll event occurs reaction.update();
+// Otherwise they will update when the next scroll event occurs. reaction.update();

 // You want the browser to scroll to a specific element?
-// Just pass the ID as an argument reaction.scrollTo("my-id");
+// Just pass the ID as an argument. reaction.scrollTo("my-id");

 // Scroll to top